 If you are exposed to air conditioning or heating, this will decrease the humidity in the air.
 Using a humidifier will put moisture back into the air, keeping your eyes more comfortable.

 Sometimes the application of artificial tears or eye drops is recommended by eye care practitioners.
+There are lots of different eye drops available, all at different prices, so if your practitioner does recommend drops, you should compare costs so that you don’t overpay.

 Avoid windy or smoky places which can cause eye irritation.
 When outdoors, make sure you wear proper sunglasses that give protection from ultraviolet rays.
 Sunglasses will help protect the eyes and eyelids.